The Problem of Suffering: A Theistic Defense

 [19] Ibid., Kindle Locations 340-341.

 [20] Of course, all of this presupposes that humans possess libertarian free will.
-That is, that humans can make a choice or choose otherwise at any given time.
+This means that humans can make one choice or choose otherwise at any given time.
 Though this topic is not addressed in this paper, the author has addressed it elsewhere: David P. Diaz, “Socratic Dialogue: Does Man Have Free Will?,” n.p. [cited 7 October 2021].
 Online: http://thingsibelieveproject.net/socratic-dialogue-does-man-have-free-will/.

 [21] Ibid., Kindle locations 202–206.